 She rigged the investigation.

-She should have been, you know, charged with the espionage act, multiple felonies, and obstruction of justice herself.
+She should have been, you know, charged with the Espionage Act, multiple felonies, and obstruction of justice herself.

-They rigged the primary, they rigged a criminal investigation.
+They rigged a criminal investigation.

 She tried to rig the general election with the Russian dossier and the lies she paid for.